DysonLewis/CIS-17-Final-Project/README.md

 8. **En Passant:**
    - A pawn capturing move that occurs immediately after a pawn advances two squares from its starting position.

+9. **Check and Checkmate:**
+   - **Check:** A king is in check when it is under attack.
+The player must make a move to remove the threat.
+   - **Checkmate:** The game ends when a king is in check, and there is no legal move to escape.
+This results in a victory for the attacking player.

-9. **Stalemate:**
+10. **Stalemate:**
     - The game ends in a draw if a player has no legal moves but is not in check.

 ## Data Structures and Algorithms
 The program uses various data structures and algorithms to implement the chess logic efficiently.